Donor Area Considerations for Strip and FUE Harvest

 Registration Fees Per Webinar:

-This 2-hour CME activity is a live webinar which will be recorded with the intention to be re-watched or viewed as on-demand education.
-The program is intended for physicians who perform hair transplantation surgery utilizing either strip or FUE graft harvest methods.
+The 2-hour webinar is intended for physicians who perform hair transplantation surgery utilizing either strip or FUE graft harvest methods.
 This webinar is being conducted to provide physicians knowledge on foundational principles related to donor area management including scalp and body donor areas.
 As a result of this activity, learners will be able to discuss factors to consider when creating a surgical plan for the donor area, including scarring, pain management, wound healing, and donor sources.
-The online live component will include presentations, panel discussion, and audience participation via verbal questions and discussion, typing chat Q&A and polling.

 Professional Practice Gap